ankpan18/vendorapp/Readme.md

 # Vendor application using MongoDB, Express, React and Node (MERN)

 This MERN App allows you to create, read, update, and delete vendor list items.
 It displays 5 records at a time.
 You can toggle pages to see previous and next records using Back and Next button.
+You can also paginate to different pages using page number buttons.

 ## Live Demo
 [Click here to see live demo hosted online](https://vendorlistapp.netlify.app/)